Retrieval-Augmented Generation

 The Knowledge Bank contains the embedded version of your corpus, that is stored in a Vector Store.
 A vector store is a specialized kind of database, that allows to quickly search for the “closest vectors”.

-You then defined Retrieval-augmented LLMs.
+You then define Retrieval-augmented LLMs.
 A retrieval-augmented LLM is the combination of a standard LLM and a Knowledge Bank, with some search settings.

 When you submit a query to the Retrieval-augmented LLM (either with the Prompt Studio, a Prompt Recipe, or using the LLM Mesh API), Dataiku will automatically: